frvidal/workspace-skyline/projects/skyline/README.md

 This library provides a rising skyline chart, i.e. a skyline widget, which is linked to a dynamic history of buildings.

 This chart has been created for the project [Fitzhì](http://www.fitzhi.com).
-The goal in Fitzhì is to display the history of an IT portfolio, and the turn-over risk on these applications.
+In Fitzhì, the goal is to display the history of a rising applications portfolio, confronted to the turn-over risk on these applications.

 On the top right corner, two buttons, with one up and one down arrays, allow the end-user to zoom-in, or zoom-out the view.